 *Consult with the School of Social Welfare for equivalent courses.
 Unequivalent courses may result in delayed admissions review.

-**Other Stony Brook courses are equivalent to fulfil this requirement.
+**Other Stony Brook courses are equivalent to fulfill this requirement.
 Consult with the School of Social Welfare for equivalent courses.